sebastianaldi17/basblog/content/posts/shopping-list.md

 ![shopping gif](https://media.giphy.com/media/l3q2t2KAyvxy9xBe0/giphy-downsized.gif#center)
 ***DISCLAIMERS:***
 - These are affiliate links, so if you do buy from these (for some reason), thank you.
+- Items that I own are not going to be at this page.
+They might be at ["My recommendations (WIP)"](/posts/my-recommendations/) if I think they're good.
 - **I DO NOT OWN ANY OF THESE ITEMS** (except the food ones, which I ate them before).
 Which is why they are in my shopping list.

 # Glossary